gitqlt/Notes/openssl.md

-Show content of a PEM certificate (Privacy Enhanced Mail)
+Show content of a PEM certificate
 ====
 (the first one if more chained)
     $ openssl x509 -in certfile.pem -noout -text